 Organizational design for appropriate management audits

-To ensure transparent and wise decision-making, prompt reporting, and information sharing, the Executive Committee‘s roles and responsibilities are continually reviewed and shared within the group.
+With the aim of making important policy decisions and reporting on important matters beyond the corporate framework, we have established three Joint Board of Directors composed of key corporate officers for each business area.
+To ensure transparent and wise decision-making, prompt reporting, and information sharing, the Joint Board of Directors‘ roles and responsibilities are continually reviewed and shared within the group.
 Decision-making mechanisms including rules regarding authority levels at each group company have been put in place.
-The Internal Audit Department conducts internal audits from the perspective of legal compliance, financial reporting appropriateness, and operational effectiveness and efficiency, and reports regularly to the Board of Directors.
+The Internal Audit Department conducts internal audits from the perspective of legal compliance, effectiveness and efficiency of internal controls and reports regularly to the Board of Directors.

 Corporate governance structure